South Australian Consolidated Acts

 (b) in the case of a national park or conservation park constituted of Crown land—a body representing the interests of the relevant Aboriginal group.

-(3) A co-management agreement under this section may provide for—
+(3) A co-management agreement in relation to a co-managed park under this section may provide for—

 (a) if a co-management board is to be established for the co-managed park—the constitution of the board; and

-(b) if a co-management board is not to be established for the co-managed park—any limitations or conditions applying to the exercise of the Minister's or Director's powers in relation to the park and responsibilities to be assumed by or on behalf of the relevant Aboriginal group; and
+(b) if there is not to be a co-management board for the co-managed park—any limitations or conditions applying to the exercise of the Minister's or Director's powers in relation to the park and responsibilities to be assumed by or on behalf of the relevant Aboriginal group; and

 (c) preparation of a plan of management for the co-managed park; and